IPS-Hosting/game-images/hytale/README.md

 `MODS` Additional mods directories to load from.

 `EARLY_PLUGINS` Additional early plugin directories to load from.

+`INSTALL_DEFAULT_PLUGINS` Automatically install common plugins into `mods/` before starting.
+Defaults to `true`.
+When enabled, the latest release JARs of the plugins listed in `DEFAULT_PLUGINS` will be downloaded from GitHub and placed into `/home/ips-hosting/mods`.

+`DEFAULT_PLUGINS` Comma-separated list of default plugins to install when `INSTALL_DEFAULT_PLUGINS=true`.
+Defaults to `webserver,query,performance-saver,prometheus`.
+Supported values:

+- `webserver` → nitrado/hytale-plugin-webserver
+- `query` → nitrado/hytale-plugin-query
+- `performance-saver` → nitrado/hytale-plugin-performance-saver
+- `prometheus` → apexhosting/hytale-plugin-prometheus

 `BOOT_COMMAND` Command to execute on boot.
 Multiple commands can be provided and will be executed synchronously in order.